-Your system can be configured to use optical character recognition (OCR) of alphanumeric slide labels, or barcodes.
-In either case, the slide icons can be optionally configured to include captured images of the slide labels.
+Your system uses 2D barcodes.
+The slide icons can be optionally configured to include captured images of the slide labels.
 Contact customer support if you wish to change the existing settings.

 Examples of slide icons are shown in the following tables.